Before you begin

 Here at Overview, you get to see how your message will appear to your recipients, your sending preferences and credit cost.

-1. Take a last look at your message.
+1. Take a last look at your message and the settings.

 If you would like to edit it, click SMS on the left hand menu to go back to the SMS creation step.